onkar895/NAMASTE-JAVASCRIPT/EPISODE-10/Notes.md

 ## Lexical Scoping :

 -   **Lexical scope** is the ability for a **function scope** to access variables from the **parent scope**.
+-   Lexical scope describes how nested (also known as "child") functions have access to variables defined in parent scopes.
 -   JavaScript has a lexcial scope environment.
 If a function needs to access a variable, it first goes to its local memory.
 When it does not find it there, it goes to the memory of its lexical parent.
 -   An inner function can access variables which are in outer functions even if inner function is nested deep.

+### Example 1 :

 ```js
 function x() {